Radiant Heat vs. Baseboard Heating (Part I)

 Maintenance: Baseboard heaters use heat coils that need to be frequently vacuumed.
 Dust on the coils reduces the effectiveness and efficiency of the heater, taxing your heating bill and reducing the lifespan of the system in general.
 What's more, a dirty heater makes your house smell like burnt dust - not the most pleasant smell in the morning.

 Electric radiant heated floors require absolutely no maintenance.
 It's as simple as that.
-There are no moving parts or coils to clean, and with the high-quality heat cable and thermostat, you can count on your floors to provide warmth for years to come.
+There are no moving parts or coils to clean, and with the high-quality heat cable and thermostat, you can count on your floors to provide efficient warmth for years to come.

 Safety: Consumers with baseboard heating systems must take great care to keep furniture and other objects away from the heater.
 This not only interferes with design decisions, but also presents a serious safety hazard.
 A home in Colorado was destroyed after two suitcases leaning against a baseboard heater ignited, causing $50,000 in damages.